Model-Based Learning of Whittle indices: Conclusion

 As a consequence, for every state $s \in \calS$, $\alpha^*_s(\lambda)$ is piecewise affine in $\lambda$, with $S+1$ pieces.
 From \cite[Lemma 2.(ii)]{gast2023testing} it is also continuous\footnote{Note that some papers on learning Whittle index \cite{nakhleh2021neurwin} also introduced a notion of strict indexability that imposes the function $\lambda\mapsto\alpha^*_s: \lambda \mapsto \alpha_s^*(\lambda)$ to be nonincreasing.
 This notion is strictly stronger and our work does not require that.}.

-\paragraph*{Illustration} Let us take the unichain MDP from Figure \ref{fig:index_ex}.
-Panels (\ref{fig:index_ex:passive}) and (\ref{fig:index_ex:active}) represent the transition probabilities -- indicated as arrow labels -- and rewards -- below the drawings -- associated with action $0$ and $1$, respectively.
+\paragraph*{Illustration} Let us take the unichain MDP from Figure \ref{fig:index_ex}: it is known as the restart problem \cite{avrachenkov2022whittle}.
+Panel (\ref{fig:index_ex:passive}) represents transition probabilities and rewards.
 For the passive action, transitions are random, whereas for the active action all transitions lead deterministically to state $0$ and no reward is earned.
 In Panel (\ref{fig:index_ex:panel_adv}) we plot the optimal activation advantage function in terms of the penalty $\lambda$.
 The corresponding BO policies in the $\lambda$-penalized MDP are indicated at the top of the figure.
 We observe that each function crosses the x-axis exactly once, so this MDP is indexable and we can read the Whittle indices: $\lambda_0=-0.9$, $\lambda_1\approx-0.73$, $\lambda_2\approx-0.51$, $\lambda_3\approx-0.26$ and $\lambda_4\approx0.01$.

-In the following we will often recall the fact that every optimal activation advantage function $\alpha_s^*: \lambda \mapsto \alpha_s^*(\lambda)$ as defined in Equation (\ref{eq:act_adv_optimal}) is continuous and piecewise affine in $\lambda$, with a finite number of affine pieces.